Married at First Sight (Australian TV series): Controversy and legality

-International
+International broadcast

-Broadcasters

-In The Netherlands the show is called Married at First Sight and is broadcast at primetime on RTL 4.
+In the Netherlands the show is called Married at First Sight and is broadcast at primetime on RTL 4.

-In Belgium the show is broadcast as Blind getrouwd - Australië and runs every weekday on the Flemish channel VTM2.
-The parent network VTM also produces and runs an own installment of the format, called "Blind getrouwd" ("Married in blind faith") and which features Flemish couples.
+In Belgium, the show is broadcast as Blind getrouwd - Australië and runs every weekday on the Flemish channel VTM 2.
+The parent network VTM also produces and runs an own installment of the format, called Blind getrouwd ("Married in blind faith") and which features Flemish couples.

 In Spain, the show is broadcast as Casados a ciegas and runs every weekday from 6:15 pm for three hours each day on TEN.

 In the United Kingdom, in 2020, E4 aired the fourth series (2017), following this the fifth series (2018) was aired and then in early 2021, the sixth series (2019) was broadcast on the channel.
 By 2021 the series had become a hit with British audiences, earning a number of celebrity fans that included Sam Smith, Michael Ball, and Duncan James.

 In New Zealand, the show is broadcast on Three and screens four nights per week.